Campfire Bears

 *Author’s Note: Greetings to all of my ADKO family & friends.
 Since I have am no longer sharing my stories via The Adirondack Almanack, Facebook, Instagram or Twitter, I am trying to come up with new ways to stay engaged with my readers.
 As part of that effort, I thought some folks might enjoy sharing the journey of my latest project as I create it.

-“Campfire Bears” is the 4th in a series of children’s book I have written and illustrated.
-While I very much enjoy undertaking these projects, one thing I can tell you without hesitation, drawing illustrations is far harder than writing!
-I sketch each scene out first with a pencil (generally twice- one practice scratch sketch, one final), before coloring it in (I use colored pencils) to make sure I do the best I can to get it all right.
+(I generally sketch each scene twice- one practice scratch sketch, one final), before coloring it in (I use colored pencils) to make sure I do the best I can to get it all right.
 Each finished scenes represents a full day of sketching and coloring.
 My hands are both numb by the time I am done.

 Once I finish drawing, I then take several photographs, choose the best one, then edit enhance it on the computer (with my wife’s input) to make everything pop before adding in to its place in the story.

-I like using fun little characters (that I can actually draw) to add fun little parallel “stories in a story”.
-In this instance I am using the frog and the squirrel. the frog is in the lower right corner of every scene, simply saying “RIBBIT”.
-I have a special plan for him in the story’s final scene which I will keep to myself until then.
+I like using fun little characters (that I can actually draw) to add little pictorial parallel “stories in a story”.
+In this instance I am using the frog and the squirrel.
+The frog is in the lower right corner of every scene, simply saying “RIBBIT”.
+I think I have a special plan for him in the story’s final scene which I will keep to myself until then.
 The squirrel (which I had to practice quite a few times to be able to draw) sort of mimics what Ari Rae & her Grampa are doing, except using acorns.
 (Such as roasting an acorn over the fire.)
 I thought that would be funny for kids.

 Ari Rae Marra loves to go camping each summer with her Grampa.